 “Are you doing that on purpose to upset me?
 Because it’s working and now I’m upset.”

-When we criticize our children we are commenting on the value of the child herself.
-We are telling her that she is worthless, unworthy of love, unworthy of respect.
+When we are overly critical of our children we are commenting on the value of the child herself.
+We’re telling her that she is worthless, unworthy of love, unworthy of respect.

 Ironically, when we badger a child about something we don’t like in the hopes it will save her from a future problem (“You want to go to fat girls’ camp?” was said by a mom who herself had a weight problem and did not want her daughter to suffer the same fate), we all but insure the child will have a complex about it and will end up with the problem we want to save her from (that daughter has spent her adult life unhappy about being overweight).

 Being overly critical of our kids is about being overly critical of ourselves

 Trying to turn your child into a different person to satisfy your own dreams does not work, makes your children feel bad about themselves, and can cause lasting psychological harm.
 Levine uses the example of a physician dad who does not want to acknowledge that his teen is average-bright, not superior, and who says, “Why in the world would you take physiology instead of AP chemistry?
 You’re smarter than that.”
 Ouch.